mrkkrp/lpnes/README.md

 # Learn Prolog Now!
 Exercise Solutions

-*Please note that this work is in progress.*

 This is a collection of solutions to exercises found in Learn Prolog Now! textbook by Patrick Blackburn, Johan Bos, and Kristina Striegnitz.